GoogleCloudPlatform/monitoring-dashboard-samples/dashboards/redis/README.md

 #### Notes

-- These two dashboards are primarily separated via where the metrics are populated from.
-Metrics can come from the [BindPlane integration](https://docs.bindplane.bluemedora.com/docs/redis) or the builtin [Memorystore integration](https://cloud.google.com/memorystore/docs/redis) for Redis.
+- These dashboards are primarily separated via where the metrics are populated from.
+Metrics can come from the [BindPlane integration](https://docs.bindplane.bluemedora.com/docs/redis), the builtin [Memorystore integration](https://cloud.google.com/memorystore/docs/redis), or [Google's Ops Agent](https://cloud.google.com/stackdriver/docs/solutions/agents/ops-agent/third-party) for Redis.

 |Redis Overview|
 |:------------------|